JarateKing/fullogs/README.md

 * `std::string purpose`: a description of why the log exists and (when applicable, such as for errors) how to mitigate it
 * `std::vector<std::string> tags`: an optional parameter for what tags a log has.
 These can be used for categorization purposes, or to filter specific logs for different loggers.

+### Loggers

+Loggers' constructors include a few different parameters:

+* `std::string format`: how to format logs, see below for details
+* `int flags`: optional parameter for which levels to include.
+Defaults to all (log, debug, alert, warn, error, fatal).
+Can be manually set in a manner like `Fullogs::LOG | Fullogs::ERROR | Fullogs::FATAL`.
+* `std::vector<std::string> tags`: optional parameter which tags to limit this logger to.
+By default there are no tags, in which case nothing is filtered.
+Including tags means that *only* logs which include at least one of the tags are considered.